 Dave Marshall, Contributing Editor

-Dave Marshall holds an Honours B.A. from McGill University with concentrations in Political Science and International Development Studies, an Honours Juris Doctor (With Distinction) and a Master’s of Public Policy both from the University of Toronto.
+Dave Marshall is Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
+He holds an Honours B.A. from McGill University with concentrations in Political Science and International Development Studies, an Honours Juris Doctor (With Distinction) and a Master’s of Public Policy both from the University of Toronto.
 While a student at the University of Toronto, Marshall worked as a research assistant and administrator for the Atlas of Public Management from 2013 to 2015, and was a graduate fellow at the Institute for Municipal Finance and Governance in 2014.
 He was also active in student organizations at both the Faculty of Law and the School of Public Policy and Governance, graduating with the Stephanie Fleur Couzin medal for mooting, the Gowling WLG Prize in Corporate Finance, the John Atkinson Prize in litigation, the Leonard Feigman, Q.C.
 Prize in Evidence, and the Director’s Award for the highest cumulative grade point average in the M.P.P. program.
 He has previously worked in the Candian Armed Forces, the Ontario Growth Secretariat, and the law firm of Osler, Hoskin & Harcourt LLP in Toronto.
-Marshall is currently a corporate law clerk at a large law firm in New York City.
+His LinkedIn profile can be found at https://www.linkedin.com/in/dave-marshall-54085928/.

 Darko Gavrilovic, Technical Advisor